-West Palm Beach Family Immigration Lawyers
+Boston, MA and West Palm Beach, FL Family Immigration Lawyer—Sarah

-Family based-immigration covers immediate relative family members of U.S.
+Family-based immigration covers immediate relative family members of U.S.

-must be completed by both the applicant and their sponsor
+The process must be completed by both the applicant and their sponsor

-Eligibility for Family Based Immigration
+Eligibility for Family-Based Immigration

 Eligibility for this

-or U.S. Citizen.
+resident or U.S. citizen.
 Immediate relatives include:

-- The spouse of a U.S. citizen.
+- the spouse of a U.S. citizen

-- A U.S. citizen’s child, under the age of 21 and unmarried.
+- a U.S. citizen’s child, under the age of 21 and unmarried

-- An orphan adopted from a foreign country by a U.S. Citizen.
+- an orphan adopted from a foreign country by a U.S. citizen

-- The Parent of a U.S. citizen who is at least 21 years of age.
+- the parent of a U.S. citizen who is at least 21 years of age

 the best course of action for your circumstances.

 Qualifying for Adjustment of Status